w3f/polkadot-wiki/docs/general/kusama/kusama-statemine-ledger.md

 ### Adding Your Account

-> **IMPORTANT:** WebUSB doesn't work with Chromium version 91.xx.
+> **Important:** WebUSB doesn't work with Chromium version 91.xx.
 For this reason there is a new
 > option "WebHID" that needs to be selected in this version of Chromium for your Ledger device to
 > work.
 This option doesn't work currently with the Polkadot extension.